Senior Vice President, Entertainment & Games Strategy

 Tony Christopher is speaker of the following session:

 Bob Cooney is an electronic gaming and location-based entertainment veteran, and a frequent contributor to RePlay Magazine with 25-years of experience bringing high tech out-of-home entertainment to consumers, operators, and venues.
 In 1991 as founder and chief executive of NASDAQ-listed laser tag pioneer Laser Storm, he partnered with Edison Brothers Stores to introduce laser tag and Virtuality VR centers across America.
 He later joined the initial executive team of Global VR, which introduced the first commercially successful virtual reality arcade game, the VR Vortek, and the first successfully licensed AAA PC-to-arcade cabinet conversion, EA Sports PGA Tour Golf.
 Cooney went on to become VP of marketing and business development of Ecast, who introduce the world’s first broadband connect digital jukeboxes, and COO of NTN Buzztime, the legendary networked trivia game company where he launched the restaurant industry’s most successful restaurant entertainment system into chains like Buffalo Wild Wings.

 Bob Cooney is speaker of the following session:

 Previously, Christian worked as a management consultant at Bain & Company where he advised Fortune 500 clients, private equity funds and their portfolio companies on strategy, operations and commercial due diligence.
 Christian began his career working for GE Capital in the United States and abroad.
-He received his MBA from the Wharton School along with an MA in international studies from UPENN and completed his undergraduate degree at Boston College.
+He received his MBA from the Wharton School along with an MA in international studies from the University of Pennsylvania and completed his undergraduate degree at Boston College.

 Christian Dieckmann is speaker of the following session: